- July 21, 2014

 Just remember, most audiences respond much more viscerally to a well-designed visual than a webpage of words.
 Even brilliant words.
 Check out these inspiring examples.

 My advice: declare your manifesto and own it proudly.
 Embrace it—we’re talking your personal code here—and weave it into everything you do.
 I’ve planted my own “be unforgettable” flag in print and poster form here.
-And in video here (look to the far right).
+And in video here.

 There’s no need to be camera-shy.
 Letting your audience see you on video sharing what matters most to you can be a powerful demonstration of who you are.
 A window into how they’ll experience you—and whether they can trust you.